-We will include studies assessing efficacy of drugs in the short term (outcomes up to 12 weeks) and in the point closest to 12 weeks.
-For medium-term studies, if outcomes at different or several time-points are reported, we will choose the outcomes at the timepoint closest to 26 weeks.
+We will include studies assessing efficacy of drugs both in the short term (outcomes up to 12 weeks) and in the medium term (up to 26 weeks).
+For short term studies, if outcomes at different or several time-points are reported, we will choose the outcomes at the time-point closest to 12 weeks.
+For medium term studies, if outcomes at different or several time-points are reported, we will choose the outcomes at the time-point closest to 26 weeks.
 We will consider also longer term outcomes (at least 52 weeks).
-For these studies, if outcomes at different or several time-points are reported, we will choose the outcomes at the timepoint closest to 52 weeks.
+For these studies, if outcomes at different or several time-points are reported, we will choose the outcomes at the time-point closest to 52 weeks.